Icinga/icinga2/doc/08-advanced-topics.md

 }
 ```

+### Time zone handling <a id="timeperiods-timezones"></a>

+Icinga 2 takes the OS' time zone including DST changes into account.

+Times inside DST changes are interpreted as before the DST changes.
+I.e. for the time zone Europe/Berlin:

+* On 2020-10-25 03:00 CEST the time jumps back to 02:00 CET.
+  For Icinga 02:30 means 02:30 CEST.
+* On 2021-02-28 02:00 CET the time jumps forward to 03:00 CEST.
+  For Icinga (the actually not existing) 02:30 refers to CET
+  and effectively means 03:30 CEST.

 ## External Passive Check Results <a id="external-check-results"></a>

 Hosts or services which do not actively execute a check plugin to receive